heilcheng/heilcheng/README.md

 students with special educational needs (SEN) also use our platform for training

-providing trial / access to users in hk, us, uk and africa & collab with NGOs
+providing trial / access to users in hk, us, uk and africa & collab with nonprofits

+the name coglix comes from love of corgi

+---

+i love kayaking, rowing, tennis, wii sports, switch games, bio and political philosophy

+own a super cute black dog called lyra, adopted and well-behaved

+occasionally do open source

-also plan to transfer to Columbia in the future, and eventually relocate to san francisco to build
+planning to transfer to columbia university in the future

+and eventually relocate to san francisco to build

+---

 [hailey cheng](https://www.linkedin.com/in/heilcheng/) (linkedin)